opensearch-project/project-website/_posts/2023-11-22-semantic-search-performance.md

 |1 m5.2xlarge: 8vCPU	|20 m5.2xlarge: 8vCPU	|1.914	|(56, 95)	|154.24 docs/sec	|167.2 docs/sec	|
 |1 m5.2xlarge: 8vCPU	|20 m5.2xlarge: 8vCPU	|2.007	|(6, 97)	|159.2 docs/sec	|159.4 docs/sec	|

-_Comparison of the actual throughput with the estimated throughput for different cluster settings (ingestion throughput $$I$$ is calculated using formula $$(\ref{1})$$ and latency $$t_{embed}$$ is measured using the Profile API)​._
+_Comparison o actual throughput with estimated throughput for different cluster settings (ingestion throughput $$I$$ is calculated using formula $$(\ref{1})$$ and latency $$t_{embed}$$ is measured using the Profile API)​._

 ### Ingestion results summary

 We can summarize the results as follows:

-1. If the ML node CPU utilization is near 100%, we can use formula $$(\ref{1})$$ to estimate the ingestion throughput.
+1. If the ML node CPU utilization is near 100%, we can use formula $$(\ref{1})$$ to estimate ingestion throughput.
 If the CPU utilization for both the data node and ML node is low, we are not using the ML node optimally.
 In that case, we should increase the number of documents for ingestion (bulk size) while ensuring that the data node CPU utilization stays low.
 2. To use the formula $$(\ref{1})$$, we need to obtain $$t_{embed}$$​ by running a small cluster and ingesting a few hundred documents, as mentioned previously.
 Make sure that these documents are randomly sampled from the dataset (and thus are representative of the dataset in terms of document length).
 3. Exercise caution when extrapolating the formula to very large datasets.
 Most importantly, monitor the data node CPU utilization.
 As the index size gets larger, the data node CPU utilization can increase during the later parts of ingestion and become the bottleneck.
 In that case, $$min(I_{ML\ nodes}​,I_{data\ nodes}​) = I_{data\ nodes}​$$ and the throughput can be drastically different from formula $$(\ref{1})$$, where we assumed that $$min(I_{ML\ nodes}​,I_{data\ nodes}​) = I_{ML\ nodes}$$​.
 4. Because the ingestion formula is given by the minimum ingestion of the different nodes, it can at least help us estimate the minimum ML node requirements for the desired throughput.